Djiboutian Civil War: Background

 On 11 March 1862, the French Government made an agreement with the Afar Sultan Raieta Dini Ahmet.
 Ahmet sold his territory of Obock for 10,000 thalers, around F55,000.
 This was the start of the French colonisation era in the region, the treaty was used by a captain of the Fleuriot de Langle, to colonise the south part of the Tadjoura Gulf.

-Since at least French rule, first as French Somaliland and then as French Territory of the Afars and the Issas, there have been ethnic tensions in Djibouti between the Issas, and the Afars.
-Following independence in 1977, the Issas-dominated People's Rally for Progress party had ruled Djibouti, and since 1981, had ruled it as a one-party state with the People's Rally for Progress the only authorized party.
-Many Afar felt marginalized.
+Since at least French rule, first as French Somaliland and then as French Territory of the Afars and the Issas, there have been ethnic tensions in Djibouti between the Issas and the Afars.
+Following independence in 1977, the Issa-dominated People's Rally for Progress party had ruled Djibouti, and since 1981, had ruled it as a one-party state with the People's Rally for Progress party as the only authorized political party.
+As a result, many Afars felt marginalized.

-At the same time, in 1991, neighboring countries' authoritarian governments were overthrown, Siad Barre in Somalia and Mengistu Haile Mariam in Ethiopia.
-Eritrea and Somaliland also became independent from the People's Democratic Republic of Ethiopia and the Somali Democratic Republic respectively in 1991.
+At the same time in 1991, neighboring countries' authoritarian governments were overthrown, Siad Barre in Somalia and Mengistu Haile Mariam in Ethiopia.
+Eritrea and Somaliland also declared independence from the People's Democratic Republic of Ethiopia and the Somali Democratic Republic respectively in 1991.

 At the end of the 1980s, groups such as the Popular Liberation Movement, organized attacks against the government.
 In 1991, several opposition movements were created: the Djibouti Patriotic Resistance Front (FRDP), the Alliance of Forces for Democracy (AFD) and the Action for a Review of Order in Djibouti (Arod).
 In mid-1991, several of them regrouped in a new organization: the Front for the Restoration of Unity and Democracy (FRUD).